Event Overview

 - A 10 second countdown in the corral

-At the end of each lap, you will need to go to your name on the board and place a sticker for each lap you complete.
+At the end of each lap, head to the tally boards, where you will place a sticker for each lap completed.

-The corral will have a large LED race clock and finish arch.
+The corral will feature a large LED race clock, music and a finish arch.

 What is nearby?

-The Bailey Centre is opposite Coffs Harbour Showground on the other side of the Pacific Highway and includes:
+The Bailey Centre is located directly opposite Coffs Harbour Showground across the Pacific Highway and includes:

 - 24/7 fuel and general store supplies